oathe-ai/otc/README.md

 ## What is OTC?

-The Open Threat Taxonomy catalogs the categories of malicious or risky behavior that Oathe's audit engine detects when evaluating third-party AI agent skills.
+The Open Threat Classification catalogs the categories of malicious or risky behavior that Oathe's audit engine detects when evaluating third-party AI agent skills.
 Each pattern is identified by a T-code (e.g., T1.1) and mapped to one of six scoring dimensions.

 OTC publishes pattern metadata only — names, descriptions, dimensions, and severity levels.
 Detection logic (regex patterns, heuristics, scoring weights) is proprietary and not included in this taxonomy.